SubnauticaModding/QModManager/Mac Installation/README.md

 ## Installation

 From a terminal run:
-1. `cp QmodManagerMac/* ~/"Library/Application Support/Steam/steamapps/common/Subnautica/Subnautica.app/Contents/Resources/Data/Managed"`
+1. `cp Mac\ Installation/* ~/"Library/Application Support/Steam/steamapps/common/Subnautica/Subnautica.app/Contents/Resources/Data/Managed"`
 1. `cd ~/"Library/Application Support/Steam/steamapps/common/Subnautica/Subnautica.app/Contents/Resources/Data/Managed"`
 1. `mono QModManager.exe` - Note: You may receive an error stating that the Presentation Framework is missing, don’t worry about this error because this is not a Windows OS that requires the Presentation Framework.
 1. `mkdir ~/"Library/Application Support/Steam/steamapps/common/Subnautica/QMods"`